mlswg/mls-protocol/draft-ietf-mls-protocol.md

    subgroup.
 2. Create an initial Commit message that sets up the new group and contains a PreSharedKey proposal of type `resumption` with usage `branch`.
-To avoid key re-use, the `psk_nonce` included in the `PreSharedKeyID` object MUST be a randomly sampled nonce of length `KDF.Nh`.
+To avoid key reuse, the `psk_nonce` included in the `PreSharedKeyID` object MUST be a randomly sampled nonce of length `KDF.Nh`.
 3. Send the corresponding Welcome message to the subgroup members.

-A client receiving a Welcome including a PreSharedKey of type `resumption` with usage `branch` MUST verify that the new group reflects a subgroup branched from the referenced group by checking:
+A client receiving a Welcome message including a PreSharedKey of type `resumption` with usage `branch` MUST verify that the new group reflects a subgroup branched from the referenced group by checking that:

-* The `version` and `ciphersuite` values in the Welcome are the same as those used by the old group.
+* The `version` and `ciphersuite` values in the Welcome message are the same as those used by the old group.
 * The `epoch` in the Welcome message MUST be 1.
 * Each LeafNode in a new subgroup MUST match some LeafNode in the original